 Carrots keep well for months in dry sand.
-First, spread a layer of sand in a box, then put in your carrots making sure they don’t touch.
+First, spread a layer of sand in a box, then put in your carrots, making sure they don’t touch.
 Cover with another layer of sand and store in a cool, dry place.

-Carrots: preparation and uses
+Growing carrots: preparation and uses

 Carrots are delicious steamed, boiled or roasted, and can be grated fresh in salads.

-Carrots: problem solving
+Growing carrots: problem solving

 Growing carrots in pots

 If space or soil type is a problem, you can still produce an excellent crop from seed sown in a pot that’s at least 30-45cm deep.
 Fill with sifted garden soil or compost such as John Innes No.2.